OpenLiberty/open-liberty-operator/doc/user-guide.md

 #### Using automatic registration with OIDC providers

 The operator can request a client Id and client Secret from providers, rather than requiring them in advance.
 This can simplify deployment, as the provider's administrator can supply the information needed for registration once, instead of clientIds and secrets repetitively.
 An additional secret specified by `sso.oidc[].autoRegisterSecret` contains the information necessary to perform the registration.
 Automatic registration takes precedence over the values in the sso secret.
-This is tested with RedHat Single Sign-on (RHSSO) (TODO: link) and IBM Cloud Identity (TODO: link).
+This is tested with RedHat Single Sign-on (RHSSO).

 ```yaml
 apiVersion: v1